 For example, you can do 23/1 OMAD on one day and 16/8 interval fasting the next day.
 Then the next meal after dinner on Monday is lunch on Tuesday.

-According to this, OMAD, like other interval fasting methods, can be used in a situation-oriented way.
+OMAD, like other intermittent fasting methods, can be used in a situation-oriented way, while still offering health benefits.
 So you can do an OMAD day occasionally if it suits your tasks, or you can do OMAD fasting the whole week.

-Starting OMAD Diet is an excellent idea if you:
+Starting OMAD is an excellent idea if you:

 - are in good health